oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/400-MobileLab.md

 ### Introduction ###
 This tutorial demonstrates how to:
-Create MBE (Mobile Back End) to support the mobile application for Loyalty Management.
+Create MBE (Mobile Back End) to support the mobile applications.
 Mobile backends are server-side groupings of APIs and other resources that you create to support a specific set of applications.
-The mobile application called "Cafe Supremo" will have interactions with the created MEB to get offer push, query offer details and accept or reject the offer.
-For Cafe Supremo application, you will see how to create the MBE to support APIs for loyalty management and mobile client, etc.
 ![](../common/images/mobile/mcsgs_dt_015_mobile_bkend.png)

+### About the Exercise Today ###
+In this exercise, we will:
+Create MBE for a mobile application called "Cafe Supremo" to support APIs for loyalty management and mobile client.
+By doing this, Cafe Supremo mobile application interacts with the created MBE to get offer push, query offer details and accept or reject the offer.

 ### Prerequisites ###
 Oracle Public Cloud Service account for Mobile Cloud Service (Check with instructor if you don't have one)